 Pre heat Grill to high.

 Grill 10-14 minutes on a covered grill for optimum smoke or until fish is cooked.
 The thickness of the fillets will determine final cooking time.

-Prior to serving top with fresh butter and serve with extra fresh lemon slices, or grill lemon slices along with salmon.
+Prior to serving top with fresh dill butter and serve with extra fresh lemon slices, or grill lemon slices along with salmon.